openlayers/docs/library/introduction.rst

 **Ex.
 3:** Layer Constructor

-The first parameter in this constructor is the URL of the WMS server.
+The first parameter in this constructor is the name of the layer, which is used for some display purposes.
+The second argument is the URL of the WMS server.
-The second argument is an object containing the parameterss to be appended to the WMS request.
+The third argument is an object containing the parameterss to be appended to the WMS request.

 Finally, in order to display the map, you must set a center and zoom